rodydavis/flutter_json_widgets/README.md

 ## Supported Widgets

 There are a lot, and more coming soon.
-List coming soon.
+List of widgets [here](https://rodydavis.github.io/flutter_json_widgets/docs/widget/widget-library.html).

 ### SSR Example